 In particular, we make the organization of your ambulance flight our priority.
 If you are planning to travel on a scheduled airliner, we handle all the arrangements with the airline and provide you with a medical flight attendant.
 If the patient is to be transported in an ambulance jet, we will provide you with a suitable aircraft and a specialized medical crew at the required time.

 Whether you travel by scheduled airliner or ambulance jet you will benefit from our 'bed to bed' service.
 We will pick you up from home or from the hospital at your request, using a ground ambulance or emergency vehicle, and will take you to the airport.
 An ambulance or emergency vehicle will also be waiting for you at the destination airport in the US and will take you directly to the receiving hospital.

 Any further questions?

-You will find a wealth of information about the organisation of ambulance flights and each step of the process in our FAQ.
+You will find a wealth of information about the organization of ambulance flights and each step of the process in our FAQ.

 Our international team is available for you 24 hours a day.
 We will be happy to explain your options for traveling to the USA for medical treatment.
 Naturally, our advice to you is free of charge.Get in touch now